bitcoinfo/bitcoin-history/2019-12-16-Bitcoin-History.md

 Inside the ongoing argument over whether Bitcoin, Ethereum, and the blockchain are transforming the world.
 * [eToro (@eToro)](https://twitter.com/eToro/status/1054394978925973504)
   > Today begins the countdown to Bitcoin’s birthday on 31 October!
 Over the next 10 days, we’ll take a look at what some of the most prominent names in big tech have to say about crypto… #bitcoin10 #happybdaybitcoin #btcbirthday
-Twitter
 * [Bitcoin's January fall wipes off $44bn in value](https://www.theguardian.com/technology/2018/feb/01/bitcoins-january-fall-wipes-off-44bn-in-value)
   > US investigation into boom stokes fears of impending bust as cryptocurrency records steepest monthly slide in its history
 * [When It Comes to Volatility, Tech Stocks Are the New Bitcoin](https://www.bloomberg.com/news/articles/2018-10-26/tech-stocks-are-the-new-bitcoin-when-it-comes-to-volatility)
 * [Bitcoin continues to tumble, briefly breaking below $6,000](https://www.cnbc.com/2018/02/05/bitcoin-drops-more-than-14-percent-to-below-7000.html)
-With Monday's declines, bitcoin has now lost more than 50 percent for the year so far.
+  > With Monday's declines, bitcoin has now lost more than 50 percent for the year so far.
 * [The 2019 Crypto Crystal Ball - Token Daily](https://www.tokendaily.co/blog/the-2019-crypto-crystal-ball)
   > Looking in the rear-view mirror of 2018 not only offers us a moment of reflection, but shows us what’s plausible for the year ahead.
 * [Larry Cermak (@lawmaster)](https://twitter.com/lawmaster/status/1124778871553974272?s=12)